drhsqlite/pikchr/doc/integrate.md

 If the zClass parameter is not NULL, then it is an extra class name (or names) that is inserted into the "`<svg>`" element of the returned string.
-The mFlags parameter is currently unused.
-Leave it at zero.

 ## Flags passed to pikchr()

-The [`pikchr.h`](/file/pikchr.h) header file currently defines two flags that can be passed into the pikchr() function as the 3rd argument.
+The [`pikchr.h`](/file/pikchr.h) header file currently defines two flags that can be passed into the pikchr() function as the 3rd argument, "mFlags".
 (Additional flags might get added in future releases.)

    *  `PIKCHR_PLAINTEXT_ERRORS` &rarr;